 Re-Imagine Your Home’s Main Bathroom Vanity

 With a barrage of design inspiration from television and websites, it’s easy to feel overwhelmed by trends.
 How do you translate your Pinterest goals into a real bathroom?
 You begin by finding a design that works best with your lifestyle.
-Kevin offered three tips to help with deciding if a bathroom trend is right for you:
+Our designer offered three tips to help with deciding if a bathroom trend is right for you:

 - Find the Right Trends for You – Don’t feel pressured to follow trends that don’t work with your bathroom usage or storage desires.
 Assessing the items that you keep in your bathroom cabinets will help you know if you need a larger item like a base vanity or linen closet.